Helping the Helper: Supporting Peer Counselors via AI-Empowered Practice and Feedback: Related Work

-A growing amount of automatic text-based analytical work has also been conducted to identify behavioral codes derived from Motivational Interviewing (MI) Skill Codes \citep{miller1996motivational, tanana2016comparison,perez2017predicting,perez2019makes,schwalbe2014sustaining,huang2018modeling}.
-For instance, Perez-Rosas et al. \cite{perez2017predicting} build a model to predict the MI strategies of therapists using clinical audio transcripts.
-Shah et al. \cite{shah2022modeling} examine the relationship between the use of MI strategies and the satisfaction ratings from support seekers in \emph{online} counseling sessions.
-Chen et al. \cite{scaffolding} explore challenges faced and MI strategies employed by novice peer counselors via qualitative user studies and discuss design implications to better prepare for the skill development of novice therapists.
-Building upon these prior works, we focus on a subset of widely-used MI strategies and leverage these theory-driven counseling strategies to guide us in designing an interactive tool that can empower peer counselors.
+An increasing volume of automated text-based analytical work has been carried out to identify behavioral codes derived from the Motivational Interviewing (MI) Skill Codes \citep{miller1996motivational, can2012case, tanana2016comparison, perez2017predicting, perez2019makes, schwalbe2014sustaining, huang2018modeling, fang2023makes, min-etal-2022-pair}.
+Some works specifically concentrate on automating the scoring of \emph{reflections}, a key listening skill, to offer numeric feedback on counselors' responses \cite{can2012case, perez2017predicting, shen2020counseling, min-etal-2022-pair}.
+Others explore the relation between the use of multiple MI strategies and the satisfaction of support seekers in counseling sessions, showcasing the effectiveness of MI strategies through extensive data analysis \cite{shah2022modeling, perez2019makes, fang2023makes}.
+In a recent study, Chen et al. \cite{scaffolding} delve into the challenges faced and MI strategies employed by novice peer counselors through qualitative user studies, discussing design implications to better prepare for the skill development of novice therapists.
+Building upon these prior works, we focus on a set of widely used MI strategies and further leverage these to guide the design of an interactive tool aimed at empowering peer counselors, especially inexperienced ones, with contextual examples for emulation during training phases.